-Fresh milk is subjected to pasteurization treatment within 48 hours of milking and should be consumed within six days after it is treated.
+Fresh milk is pasteurised within 48 hours of milking and should be consumed within six days after treatment.

 Freshly milked milk can be subjected to a series of specific treatments:

-Three types of pasteurization are normally used: low, high or very high, depending on the temperature and duration of the treatment.
+Three types of pasteurisation are normally used: low, high or very high, depending on the temperature and duration of the treatment.

-Microfiltration is a mechanical treatment of milk where the milk passes through ceramic filter membranes, and which allows the milk's conservation in refrigerated regimen, for long periods, over 15 days after treatment.
+Microfiltration is the mechanical treatment of milk where the milk passes through ceramic filter membranes, allowing the milk to be conserved refrigerated for long periods, over 15 days after treatment.

-In Piedmont beekeeping is an important sector characterized by the wide range of high quality honey.
-In addition to producing honey, beekeeping plays an important role in maintaining natural and agricultural equilibrium.
+Beekeeping is an important sector in Piedmont characterised by the wide range of high quality honey available.
+In addition to producing honey, beekeeping plays an important role in maintaining the natural and agricultural equilibrium.

-Piedmont has a diversified production of honey because it has very rich and variable flora.
+Piedmont's diversified production of honey is thanks to its incredibly rich and variable flora.
 There are also widespread geographical areas particularly suited for this, situated in the valleys (Grana, Lanzo, Ossolano and Sangone) and territories like Biella and Roero in the Province of Cuneo.

-Honey is a sweet substance produced by bees in a natural cycle where human intervention is minimized.
+Honey is a sweet substance produced by bees in a natural cycle with minimal human intervention.
 Technically, when it comes to honey we have to distinguish between:

-The transformation into honey is a small miracle of nature, performed by the bees, through their glandular secretions which contain enzymes that have the capacity of modifying sugars.
+The transformation into honey is a small miracle of nature, performed by bees through their glandular secretions which contain sugar-modifying enzymes.